misotanni/misotanni.github.io/fjs/en/crash.md

 > 3. If the power of three is positive, move that many steps by fifths clockwise; if negative, move anticlockwise.
 Convert that number to an interval.
 > 4. Adjust octaves as required.
 >
 > **Example:** To convert 9/8 to the FJS, we factorize: 2<sup>−3</sup> 3<sup>2</sup>.
 We ignore the factor of two.
-The power of three is positive, so we move two fifths clockwise: C–G–D. We have a major second.
+The power of three is +2, so we move two fifths clockwise: C–G–D. We have a major second.
 No octave adjustment needs to be made.
 The answer is M2.

 > ### FJS Technique \#2: To convert from an FJS representation of a Pythagorean ratio back to the ratio.
 >